DistMLIP: A Distributed Inference Platform for Machine Learning Interatomic Potentials

 However, strictly local models experience key limitations.
 The need for efficient parallelization restricts their interaction range to only a few angstroms, preventing their use on systems that require the modeling of long-range interactions \citep{Zhou2023, Song2024UNEP, Gong2025Bamboo, Cheng2025LES, anstine2023longrange}.
 Furthermore, the short-range design prevents the MLIP's application from simultaneously learning diverse chemical environments.
-As the short-range MLIP's cutoff is often determined by the radial distribution function of one targeted material system, it is infeasible to determine a universal cutoff that works for many materials if the training dataset contains more than one chemical system, which is becoming a common scenario with the increased interest in foundational interatomic potentials.
+As the short-range MLIP's cutoff is often determined by the radial distribution function of one targeted material system, it is infeasible to determine a universal cutoff that efficiently works for many materials, which is becoming a common scenario with the increased interest in FPs.
 These problems raise the need for a simple, unified, and versatile API to parallelize MLIPs.